NASA/JPL CNEOS sky layer

 Map meaning

-A dot does not mean a meteorite landed at that point.
-It marks a source-reported peak-brightness location, and source values may be revised if updated information is provided to CNEOS.
+A dot marks a source-reported peak-brightness location.
+It should not be read as a confirmed meteorite landing spot, and source values may be revised if updated information is provided to CNEOS.

 Reading guide